sitedaddy/daisy-dog/README.md

 ## License

-This project is proprietary software for Fetch22 Pet Styling.
+This project is proprietary software for Daisy Dog Pet Grooming.

 ## Contact

-For support or inquiries, please contact Fetch22 Pet Styling directly through the website.
+For support or inquiries, please contact Daisy Dog Pet Grooming directly through the website.